mac-comp127/audio-synth/doc/specification/03_song_reader.md

             // - duration
             //
             // ...then use that data to create a new Note and add it to the song.
+            // (Look at the Note constructor to see what types you need in what order.)
         }
         return song;
     }